 Copper, a digital banking service aimed at young people, Teen-focused fintech app Copper raises $29M in a “pre-emptive” Series A round of funding.
 Fiat Ventures is leading the investment.
 Approximately seven months have passed since the company announced a $9 million seed round from investors, including Panoramic Ventures, Insight Partners, Invesco Private Capital, and “all present investors.”
 It has raised $42.3 million since its 2019 inception.

-Since its launch in May last year, Copper has grows consumer to over 800,000 users in less than a year.
-That’s a healthy increase over last year’s October’s 350,000.
-The company declined to provide its worth or sales figures but did say that the expansion of its user base—which has more than doubled since October 2021—is reflected in its revenue development.
+The company declined to provide its worth or sales figures but did say that the expansion of its user base.
+Which has more than doubled since October 2021—is reflected in its revenue development.
 Established in Seattle, Copper provides its customers with personalised debit cards, access to 50,000 ATMs, and support for major mobile payment systems, including Apple Pay, Google Pay, and Samsung Pay.

 According to the company, Copper enables parents to give money to their children and keep tabs on how the children are spending the money.
 When they get employment during after-school hours or the summer, teenagers can set up direct deposits for themselves and use peer-to-peer (P2P) transfers to pay their friends with their money.
 Fintech can help with “financial necessities” such as dividends, budgeting, and compound interest, among other things.
 Copper has spent the last year getting ready to enter the investment market, and the company is working toward signing up its first customers within the next month.
 When it comes to expanding their wealth, investors have access to a “wide spectrum” of products, which can include stocks, ETFs, and digital currencies, amongst others.